-Query answering requires both TBox reasoning and ABox instance retrieval.
+As for query answering, this requires both TBox reasoning and ABox instance retrieval.
 We selected a set of available tools for the evaluation of this step.
-We compared $\mathcal{CEDAR}$ with all OWL-API reasoners, as well as with other reasoners such as SPARQL- $\mathcal{DL}$ [33], and Jena.
-We conducted our test of ABox querying on the following four queries we defined according to the LUBM ontology:
+We compared $\mathcal{CEDAR}$ with all OWL-API reasoners, as well as with other reasoners such as SPARQL-DL [24], 12 and Jena.
+13 We conducted our test of ABox querying on the following two queries we defined according to LUBM ontology.